Granddaddy Purple Indica Dominant Hybrid Weed Strain from Bulk Buddy’s Curated Online Dispensary From Canada.

 Some even go so far as to speculate that these two strains may be in fact the same.
 Others simply say that they are so eerily similar in lineage, look, taste, and effects that they are simply confused with one another by growers, dispensaries, and consumers alike.

 Granddaddy Purple grows best indoors but can be grown outside as well.
 Flowering commences usually around 70-77 days when grown indoors and growers can expect a harvest in early October when grown outdoors.
 The oversized buds may begin to weigh down the plant, especially if grown outdoors.
 When grown indoors the plant should be short and stocky enough to hold the weight but you may want to prepare to offer some support around the 60-day mark if you notice the buds beginning to wear down the plant’s frame.
 Yields can top 4 ounces per plant on an indoor grow and well over 3 pounds per plant on an outdoor grow.
-For optimal results keep temperatures within the ’70s throughout the grow cycle and keep humidity between 50-55%.
+For optimal results keep temperatures within the ’70s throughout the growth cycle and keep humidity between 50-55%.